University student dropping by to give his support on my platform about transit infrastructure and a public washroom at Guelph Central Station.

 2. Delivering A Public Washroom At Guelph Central Station

-Fast-track the long overdue public washroom at Guelph Central Station is a basic piece of infrastructure that supports dignity for everyone; especially transit riders, commuters, seniors, and people experiencing homelessness.
-By providing a safe, accessible washroom at the key transit hub, we help make taking the bus or train more comfortable and practical; encouraging more people to use public transit and treating public transit users with the respect and decency they deserve.
+By providing a safe, accessible washroom at the key transit hub; we help taking the bus or train more comfortable and practical; encouraging more people to use public transit and treating public transit users with the respect and decency they deserve.

 3. A Permanent Stage At Saint George’s Square